venits/react-native-map-clustering/README.md

 ### Support and donations ;)

-If you need help or more customize solution email me: tomasz.przybyl.it@gmail.com
+If you need help or more customized solution email me: tomasz.przybyl.it@gmail.com

 **I am student so any donations will help me to create more cool modules ;)**